kapitancho/compatizr/README.md

 <script type="text/javascript" src="compatizr/compatizr.js"></script>

 There are two approaches.
-1. Create a Compatizr object before including the script:
+## Create a Compatizr object before including the script:
 ### Example:
     window.Compatizr = {
         load : 'all', //The other value options are the same as those described in point 2. path : 'path-to-compatizr-folder'
     };

-2. Use any of these after the script is included:
+## Or use any of these after the script is included:
 - Compatizr.loadAll();
 - Compatizr.load (true); //Loads all except localStorage and elementMethods.
 - Compatizr.load ('feature-name');